 My initial training is in formal sciences, especially mathematics, computer sciences, physics and chemistry, with a major in fundamental mathematics.
-I then turned to humanities with studies in theology, history and philology.
+I then turned to humanities with studies in theology followed by history and philology, including archaeology and linguistics.
 The encounter between formal and social sciences was fruitful and never ceased to sustain my research.
 I received a PhD at the Sorbonne, in Paris, where I specialized in epigraphy.
 I worked as a researcher at the Collège de France until I was tenured Associate Professor at the University of Strasbourg.
 I also obtained an Habilitation, which enables me to supervise PhD students and researchers.

 I am sometimes asked to provide my main official titles.
 Here they are:

 Prof. Dr. habil.
 Michael Langlois holds a PhD and Habilitation in Historical and Philological Sciences from EPHE–Sorbonne.
-He teaches as tenured Associate Professor at the University of Strasbourg and is a member of the University Institute of France.
-He is also an associate researcher with the CNRS / Collège de France, as well as an Auxiliary of the Academy of Inscriptions and Fine Letters.
+He teaches as tenured Associate Professor at the University of Strasbourg and is a fellow of the IUF and HCAS.
+He is also a researcher with the CNRS / CRFJ, associated with the Collège de France, as well as an Auxiliary of the Academy of Inscriptions and Fine Letters.

 (Download a high resolution photograph)